These are nine Korean language facts that I didn’t know (and couldn’t figure out easily) before I started learning it.

 - Korean Grammar Sentences by Evita — a free flashcard deck on Anki’s website.
 You do have to know how to use Anki to make this work.
 I’d make one modification though — I’d convert all the cards to two-sided cards, so you get prompts in both Korean and in English.

 - My Teach Yourself Korean textbook.
 This wasn’t quite free, but it cost me $4 on Amazon!
-C’mon that’s basically free 😅.
+C’mon, that’s less than a Starbucks 😅.
 It’s so little that even our sales commission (if you buy it with that link) would only be a few cents.

-3. You can learn to read Korean in a day
+3. You can learn to read Korean (Hangul) in a day

 The Hangul writing system, which Korean uses, is really easy to use.

 The first time you see it you’d probably think it was like Chinese characters.
-Well, it kind of is — they are little “parcels” of consonants and they follow the same stroke-order rules as Chinese characters when you hand-write them with a “pen” (pen? what’s that?)
+Many do.
+Well, it kind of is — they are little “parcels” of consonants and they follow the same stroke-order rules as Chinese characters when you hand-write them with a “pen” (pen? what’s that?).

 But really, Korean writing is just little parcels of letters that make up one consonant each.
 It works like this: